djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-11-19-back-to-running.markdown

 ## Other running experiments

 One interesting thing I've been trying recently is what I call "relaxed breathing running".
 I learned about it, of all places, in a [GQ article](https://www.gq.com/story/why-you-should-run-marathon) about some 3:45 marathon runner.
 The thesis of the article is inherently flawed: I reject the idea that everyone should run a marathon.
 There are much healthier, much more fulfilling athletic commitments with far lower injury rates.
 I am a pretty good runner, but I have yet to run a marathon.
-My longest run, I think, is 15 miles, even though my longest week is 65 miles (which I did without eating or drinking -- the thirst and hunger always kick in around mile 12).
+My longest run, I think, is 15 miles, even though my longest week is 65 miles (I did the 15 without eating or drinking -- thirst and hunger always kick in around mile 12, and then I can drag myself a little further).

 > The thesis of the article is inherently flawed: I reject the idea that everyone should run a marathon.